Why virtual terrain?

 - Games and entertainment

-- Communications: radio/TV/cellular transmitter placement and signal
+- Communications: radio/TV/cellular transmitter placement and signal analysis

 - Public participation in land management

-- The Israeli company Skyline has a good list of
+- The Israeli company Skyline has

-their Terra engine.
+and applications for their Terra engine.

 - Another Israeli company, GeoSim